Martinique: Ethnic groups

-The population of Martinique is mainly of African descent generally mixed with European, Amerindian (Carib), Indian (descendants of 19th-century Tamil and Telugu immigrants from South India), Lebanese, Syrian or Chinese.
+The population of Martinique is mainly of African descent generally mixed with European, Amerindian (Kalinago), Indian (descendants of 19th-century Tamil and Telugu immigrants from South India), Lebanese, Syrian or Chinese.
 Martinique also has a small Syro-Lebanese community, a small Indian community, a small but increasing Chinese community, and the Béké community, descendants of the first European settlers.

 The Béké population represents around 1% of Martinique's population, mostly of noble ancestry or members of the old bourgeoisie.
 In addition to the island population, the island hosts a mainland French community, most of which live on the island on a temporary basis (generally from 3 to 5 years).